roolebo/tianocore.github.io/UEFI-Driver-Wizard.md

 The [UEFI Driver Wizard](https://github.com/tianocore-docs/Docs/raw/master/Driver_Developer/UefiDriverWizard.msi) (also compatible with Linux/Unix/Mac Download from this
-[SVN link ] (https://svn.code.sf.net/p/edk2share/code/trunk/DriverDeveloper/UefiDriverWizard/) is an open source program designed to accelerate the development of new UEFI drivers using a GUI-based template generator.
+[github link ] (https://github.com/tianocore/edk2-share/tree/master/DriverDeveloper/UefiDriverWizard) is an open source program designed to accelerate the development of new UEFI drivers using a GUI-based template generator.
 This wizard provides basic support for the most common categories of UEFI drivers.

 <img src="https://raw.githubusercontent.com/tianocore/tianocore.github.io/master/images/UEFIDriverWizard03.png" >